user404d/CS6001-AES/README.md

 # To run unit tests for AES encryption and decryption:
 `python3 aes_test.py`

 # This project includes the following files:

-## aes.ico

-    Icon image file for thumbnail of GUI.

-## test_img.jpg

-    Temporary image file used in aes_io.py to test file I/O.

 ## aes_impl.py